redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 $ sh run_me.sh -v 7 -b <blas_backend_to_use> -n -x <avx_instruction_set_name> -d <num_devices_to_use> [optional args]
 ```

+(And of course, you can use RHEL 8 instead of RHEL 7 by passing in the value `8` when using the `-v` option.)

 Using the `-n` option calls for NFD to be used when building and running the TensorFlow benchmark app.
 Replace `<instance_type>` with the AWS instance type you want to use (e.g., m4.4xlarge, m4.large, p2.8xlarge etc.), or `<avx_instruction_set_name>` with the AVX instructions you want to use (either `no_avx`, `avx`, `avx2`, or `avx512`).
 Note that you cannot use both an instance type and AVX instructions at the same time.
 If you want to use a specific number of CPUs or GPUs, then use `-i` to choose an instance with the number of CPUs/GPUs you want to use.

-If you're using AVX512 instructions, you will need to pass in the path to the new gcc to match the gcc version you specified in `../Dockerfiles/FFTW_backend/Dockerfile.openshift_rhel7_avx512`.
+If you're using AVX512 instructions with RHEL 7, you will need to pass in the path to the new gcc to match the gcc version you specified in `../Dockerfiles/FFTW_backend/Dockerfile.openshift_rhel7_avx512`.
 (The default gcc path specified in that file is `/usr/local/gcc-${GCC_VERSION}/bin/gcc-${GCC_VERSION}`.)
 In other words, if you specified version `9.2.0`,

 ```
 $ sh run_me.sh -v 7 -b <blas_backend_to_use> -n -x avx512 -c '/usr/local/gcc-9.2.0/bin/gcc-9.2.0' -d <num_devices_to_use> [optional args]
 ```

+Note that this specific RHEL 7 AVX512 image build will take a **significant** amount of time, on the order of a *few hours*.
+This is normal.

 ## Automatically creating a Node

 If you wish to create a MachineSet and run the pod on a node with a specific instance type, use `../../helper_scripts/OpenShift/create_machineset.sh` to create a YAML file.
 Or you can create your own YAML file.
 The script is provided as a convenience.

-Once your YAML file is created,
+Once your YAML file has been generated,

 ```
 $ oc create -f <YAML_filename>